+Upon successful submission of an RFC to an RFC Register, the RFC must be allocated to the APP CMB, which shall be responsible for the next steps in the process.

+Approval of a new or updated version of PA Specific Requirements as part of the Peppol Interoperability Framework

-The Compliance Report and recommendation from the Operating Office must be made available to the Managing Committee as part of the basis for decision together with the final version of the proposed PA Specific Requirements.
+Each proposal for a new or updated version of PA Specific Requirements must undergo a compliance review by the Operating Office to ensure that they comply with the rules and provisions included in this Policy.
+The Compliance Report and recommendation from the Operating Office must be made available to the APP CMB as part of the basis for decision together with the final version of the proposed new version of PA Specific Requirements.

+Each major or minor version of PA Specific Requirements must be made available for review by OpenPeppol Members.
+Any comments raised during the review must be addressed and resolved by the APP CMB in consultation with the responsible PA.

+The final decision to put into effect a new or updated version of the PA Specific Requirements as part of the Peppol Interoperability Framework shall be taken by the APP CMB upon recommendation by the Operating office.

-For PA specific requirements on the use of local interoperability standards, the provision of Extended Use (chapter 8) applies to the approval process.
+For PA Specific Requirements on the use of local interoperability standards, the provision of Extended Use (section 8) applies to the approval process.

-In case PA specific requirements that fall into the category of “Mandatory use of centralised services and global specifications” (section 7.4.4) and a similar precedent has already been established for other Peppol Authorities, these will be approved automatically without involving the OpenPeppol Managing Committee.
-They will be directly published as part of PA specific requirements within the Peppol Interoperability Framework by the Operating Office, which will be acting in a delegated role to facilitate the process.
-The provisions included under points 1b and 2 above in this section still apply.
+If PA Specific Requirements fall into the category of “Mandatory use of centralised services and global specifications” (section 7.4.4) and a similar precedent has already been established for other PAs, these will be approved automatically without requiring the approval by the APP CMB.
+They will be directly published as part of PA Specific Requirements within the Peppol Interoperability Framework by the Operating Office, which will be acting in a delegated role to facilitate the process.

+At any stage in the process a disagreement on a decision may be escalated to the OpenPeppol Managing Committee by an APP CMB member, the responsible PA or the OO.
+Such escalations must be adequately substantiated.

+A decision to publish a new release of the PA Specific Requirements as part of the Peppol Governance Framework is taken by the APP CMB, after any escalations to the OpenPeppol Managing Committee have been resolved.

+Publication of a new release of the PA Specific Requirements is made by the Operating Office, following standard notification procedures and publication tools, as described in the OpenPeppol Operational Procedures.

-Availability of PA Specific Requirements
+Releasing a new or updated version of PA Specific Requirements

 In accordance with clause 11.1 of the Peppol Authority Agreement and the Peppol Service Provider Agreement, PA Specific Requirements will be documented as part of the Peppol Interoperability Framework.

-OpenPeppol shall be responsible for publishing all PA specific requirements on the Peppol website as part of the Peppol Interoperability Framework description.
+Upon their approval, the Operating Office shall be responsible for publishing all PA Specific Requirements and their supporting migration plan on the Peppol website as part of the Peppol Interoperability Framework description.